 The UNESCO Convention knows five categories of living traditions: 1) oral expressions, 2) performing arts, 3) social practices, 4) knowledge concerning nature, 5) traditional craftsmanship.
 This categorisation served as a starting point for the design: A colour was assigned to each of these categories.
 This colour coding gave additional structure to the content.
 It further added a playful element to promote the idea of ‛living’ traditions.

-A redesign almost ten years later
+A redesign ten years later

 Starting from the existing information architecture we proposed a more image/visual lead approach and a stronger emphasis on in-page navigation, to better reflect today’s user expectations.
-The proposed design is modular, thus to increase constancy of presentation across different viewports and to allow for the development of diverse entry points into the list of living traditions on the home page.

 Client